TIBCOSoftware/snappydata/docs/jobs.md

 ```

-The optional BUCKETS attribute specifies the fixed number of "buckets," the smallest unit of data containment for the table that can be moved around.
+The optional BUCKETS attribute specifies the number of partitions or buckets to use.
+In SnappyStore, when data migrates between nodes (say if the cluster was expanded) a bucket is the smallest unit that can be moved around.
 For more detailes about the properties ('props1' map in above example) and createTable API refer to documentation for [row and column tables](https://github.com/SnappyDataInc/snappydata/blob/master/docs/rowAndColumnTables.md)

 Create row tables using API, update the contents of row table

 ```
-  // create a row format table called ROW_TABLE
+  // create a row format table called ROW_TABLE snc.dropTable("ROW_TABLE", ifExists = true)
-  // "ROW_TABLE" is the name of the table
-  // first drop the table if it already exists snc.dropTable("ROW_TABLE", ifExists = true)
-  // "row" is the table format (that is row or column)
+  // "row" is the table format
   // dataDF.schema provides the schema for table val props2 = Map.empty[String, String]
   snc.createTable("ROW_TABLE", "row", dataDF.schema, props2)